 SGLT2 Sodium-glucose Cotransporter-2 (SGLT2).
 SGLT2 is a glucose transporter located in the kidneys and it is responsible for 90% of glucose reabsorption.
 Inhibition of SGLT2 leads to the decrease in blood glucose due to the increase in renal glucose excretion.
 SGLT2 inhibitors are a class of prescription medicines that are FDA-approved for use with diet and exercise to lower blood sugar in adults with type 2 diabetes.
 Medicines in the SGLT2 inhibitor class include canagliflozin, dapagliflozin, and empagliflozin.

-Statin a class of drugs that block cholesterol production in the body by inhibiting an enzyme called
+Statin a class of drugs that block cholesterol production in the body by inhibiting an enzyme called milliliters).
+Stroke volume is an important measure of cardiac function and is a key prognostic measure for PAH

 HMG-CoA reductase.